astriaorg/docs/docs/bridging/bridge-ui.md

 1. Confirm that the Bridge UI is set to **Withdraw**.
 2. Select Flame as the starting network and connect your EVM wallet.
-3. Select your desired destination network (Celestia or Nobel) and connect your Keplr wallet.
+3. Select your desired destination network (Celestia or Noble) and connect your Keplr wallet.
     - Selecting Celestia will withdraw `TIA` from Flame
-    - Selecting Nobel will withdraw `USDC` from Flame
+    - Selecting Noble will withdraw `USDC` from Flame
 4. Set an amount.
 5. Click `Withdraw`.